CSS Arkansas: Under the Vicksburg bluffs

 Three days after the fight, Arkansas had been repaired to a more mobile position again, and began posing a threat to the Union fleets, which were forced to keep steam pressure up so they could move if need be.
-At one point, the vessel attempt to threaten the Union's mortar ships, but its engines failed before it entered range of the Union position; bringing Arkansas back to its starting position.
-The reduced crew still caused problems, as there were only enough men onboard to man three cannons at a time.
+At one point, the vessel attempted to threaten the Union's mortar ships, but its engines failed before it entered range of the Union position; Arkansas returned to its starting position.
+The reduced crew still caused problems, as there were only enough men on board to man three cannons at a time.
 After a conversation, Farragut and Davis decided to attack Arkansas at her position at Vicksburg.
 The attack fell on July 22, and was conducted by Essex, Queen of the West, and Sumter.
 Essex was the largest ironclad the Union had available, and Queen of the West was the strongest ram.Arkansas was not prepared for a battle.
 The ship's engine was disabled, and the understrength crew was reduced even further with a number of men in hospitals at the time.
 Brown had only part of his officer corps and 28 crewmen present; only two cannons could be manned with the available crew.
 The Union vessels did not coordinate well.
 Essex tried to ram Arkansas, but the Confederate vessel maneuvered out of the way, while its opponent missed and temporarily ran aground.
 A close-range duel between the two ships followed, in which Essex suffered little damage, but a shot penetrated Arkansas, inflicting casualties.
 That single shot also damaged Arkansas's superstructure.
 Queen of the West rammed the Confederate vessel, but caused no major damage; it also ran aground.
 Once the two Union ships freed themselves, Essex continued downriver from Vicksburg, while Queen of the West returned to the north of the city.
 A parting shot from Arkansas hit Queen of the West in the stern during the retreat; the shot had skipped off the water several times before striking the ship.

 After the attack against Arkansas, Farragut decided that remaining in position near Vicksburg was no longer tenable.
-The expected seasonal drop in river level threatened to strand his ships on the Mississippi, a third of his sailors were sick, and the navy was unlikely to receive needed help from the army.
+The expected seasonal drop in river level threatened to strand his ships on the Mississippi, a third of his sailors were sick, and the Navy was unlikely to receive needed help from the Army.
 The threat caused by the presence of Arkansas did not help the matter.
 On July 23, orders from United States Secretary of the Navy Gideon Welles permitted Farragut to abandon the position and leave for the Gulf of Mexico.
 The next day, Farragut's ships began the movement downriver, leaving Davis behind to continue bombarding the Confederates.
 However, Davis, on his own initiative, ordered a withdrawal to Helena, Arkansas, on July 28.
 His crews had been decimated by disease, and he risked not having enough men to continue to operate his ships if he did not withdraw.